Celery with Attitude

 Readers of historical romance will know all about Vauxhall Gardens, which was established before the Restoration and reached its commercial peak in the late 1700s and early 1800s.
 It offered music, entertainment, food, and endless rambling pathways where one could see and be seen in the latest fashions.
 There was a whiff of scandal, too, as it was the perfect setting for secret assignations amongst the shrubberies, especially since it was famed for its nighttime displays.

 Londria has its own version of Vauxhall, the Arcadian Delights.
-As an outdoor entertainment, it as many of the same features, with the added hazard that those shrubberies end in a very long drop to the pavement below.
+As an outdoor entertainment, it has many of the same features, with the added hazard that those shrubberies end in a very long drop to the pavement below.
 This adds a soupcon of excitement to any heated disputes that arise between rivals, not to mention a cautionary tale for those who like their wine a little too much.

 Naturally, without hundreds of acres to work with, the architects of Londria’s garden had to get creative.
 It spreads over numerous rooftops in the prime shopping districts, spanned by ornamental foot bridges.
 The irregular rooftop levels are thoughtfully harnessed into the design, providing a platform for aerial acrobats, exotic aviaries, and artfully framed spreads of flowering trees.
 Platforms of ornamental ironwork are worked with jewel-like lights, the better to enjoy night vistas of the city.